You are here

 - Online resources such as virtual museum tours, TED Talks, external demo videos, “visiting” artists, virtual collaborations, etc.

 Every studio will utilize Zoom and may use Google Classroom.
 Zoom will be used for virtual meetings, and Google Classroom or google folders will be used to organize assignments and other class content.
+Other applications and online web resources, such as Discord may be used at the instructor's discretion.
 More information will be provided in your Orientation Packet.

 PROGRAM INFORMATION AND COST